SiddharthShyniben/code-modes/CONTRIBUTING.md

 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 - **Provide specific examples to demonstrate the steps**.
 Include copy/paste-able snippets which you use in those examples, as [Markdown code blocks][md-code-block].
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-- **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of project_title which the suggestion is related to.
+- **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Code Modes which the suggestion is related to.
 If you use the keyboard while following the steps, record the GIF with a keybinding visualizer like [Keycastr][keycastr] **(There is also a quick hack for doing this in macos – Simply turn on Sticky keys)**.
 You can use [this tool][licecap] to record GIFs on macOS and Windows, and [this tool][silentcast] on Linux.
-- **Explain why this enhancement would be useful** to most project_title users. <!-- and isn't something that can or should be implemented as a community package. -->
+- **Explain why this enhancement would be useful** to most Code Modes users. <!-- and isn't something that can or should be implemented as a community package. -->
 - List some other projects where this enhancement exists.
-- **Specify which version** of project_title you are using. <!-- You can get the exact version of project_title by looking at the package.json -->
+- **Specify which version** of Code Modes you are using. <!-- You can get the exact version of Code Modes by looking at the package.json -->

 ### Your First Code Contribution

-Unsure where to begin contributing to project_title?
+Unsure where to begin contributing to Code Modes?
 You can start by looking through the [issues][issues-url].

 #### Local development

-project_title <!-- and all it's plugins blah blah --> can be developed locally.
+Code Modes <!-- and all it's plugins blah blah --> can be developed locally.
 Just fork and clone this repo, <!-- install all dependencies,  -->and code away!